aaarf404/Recipe-Rating-Prediction/README.md

 ## Baseline Model

-For our baseline model, we are utilizing a decision tree classifier and split the data points into training and test sets.
+For our baseline model, we are utilizing a **decision tree classifier** and split the data points into training and test sets.
 The model included **seven quantitative features**: calories, total fat percentage daily value (PDV), sugar PDV, sodium PDV, protein PDV, saturated fat PDV, and carbohydrates PDV.
 Since all features were numerical, no nominal variables required one-hot encoding.
-To ensure a more stable and accurate model, numerical features were standardized using StandardScaler() before training.
+To ensure a more stable and accurate model, numerical features were standardized using **StandardScaler()** before training.

-The baseline model achieved an **overall accuracy** of 87.64%, but a closer look at the **F1-scores** revealed major shortcomings.
+The baseline model achieved an **overall accuracy of 87.64%**, but a closer look at the **F1-scores** revealed major shortcomings.
 The model performed well on High ratings (F1 = 0.93) but performed poorly on Medium (F1 = 0.02) and Low (F1 = 0.00).
 This means that while the model correctly classified most High ratings, it almost completely failed to distinguish Medium and Low ratings, likely because of severe class imbalance.
 As a result, while the accuracy appears high, the model is not useful for predicting lower-rated recipes, which limits its practical value.

 ## Final Model